 What happens in an Art room can be roughly grouped into making Art, learning about Art, and most importantly learning from Art.
 One of the department’s major tasks is to provide learning experiences, which stimulate and encourage investigation to develop personal ideas, feelings and responses to a subject, issue or problem.

 There are regular extra sessions set up for the exam groups so that they can keep on top of their studio work.
-The classrooms are opened for students over the Easter holidays to complete coursework and Sixth Form students can use their free lessons to complete work in the department.
+The classrooms are opened for students over the holidays to complete coursework and Sixth Form students can use their free lessons to complete work in the department.
 There are also courses offered in the gallery, both evening and holiday courses, that support those studying Art at exam level.
 We follow the OCR A level Art and Design specification.

 The A level course builds on the aims of the lower school and GCSE programmes.
 The opportunities are vast.

 - There is a weekly programme of activities organised for Tuesday nights to enrich the course.

-- There are artists talks, artist-led workshops, life drawing sessions, crit sessions and the opportunity to use the gallery as a new place in which to learn.
+- There are artists talks, artist-led workshops, life drawing sessions, crit sessions and the opportunity to use the gallery as a new place in which to learn and exhibit in.

 - Sixth Form artists have the chance to take part in a major project in Gerald Moore Gallery working with artists on an event or exhibition through a series of workshops.
 They also have the chance to lead events in the gallery and to support the gallery team with exhibitions.
-At the end of the year the AS and A level artists plan, curate and promote their AS and A level exhibition in Gerald Moore Gallery which is a fabulous way to conclude their time at the College.
+At the end of the year A level artists plan, curate and promote their A level exhibition in Gerald Moore Gallery which is a fabulous way to conclude their time at the College.

 Trips, activities and clubs

-Annual exhibitions are held in Central Hall and gifted and talented artist-led workshops are also held each year for students.
+Annual exhibitions are held in the Gerald Moore Gallery and workshops and talks are also held throughout the year for students.

 A level artists can access the studios in their free lessons, at lunchtimes and after school.